 Fascinating Facts About Otters

 • Otters belong to a family of carnivorous mammals known as the Mustelids which includes mink, marten, weasels, badgers, ferrets, and wolverines.

 • There are 13 species of otters of two types: river otters and sea otters.

 • River otters are semi-aquatic, living in rivers, lakes and wetlands and inhabit all continents except Australia and Antarctica.

 • There are only two species of sea otters; the Marine Otter of South America’s Pacific coast and the Sea Otter of North America’s Pacific Northwest region.

 • Male otters are called dogs or boars, females are called bitches or sows, and their offspring are called pups.
-A group of otters is known as a bevy, family, lodge, romp.
+A group of otters is known as a bevy, family, lodge, or romp.

 • Otters have many adaptations for life in the water and are strong swimmers.
-They are streamlined, with trim bodies and a long powerful tail which acts like a rudder.
+They are streamlined, with trim bodies and a long powerful tail that acts like a rudder.
 They also have webbing between their toes and their nostrils and ears can close when they dive underwater.
 Otters lack a layer of blubber so they must keep warm with their waterproof fur.

 • In fact, otters have the densest fur known in the animal kingdom; up to a million hairs per square inch!